M.Y. “Northern Sun"

 The Laundry is aft of the Crew Mess and equipped with 3 Miele W2104 washers, 3 Miele T422C dryers, a Miele D815D roller ironing press and plenty of storage for linen.
 Access to the stabilizer fin and hydraulic pack and frequency converter is from the Laundry.

 The Engine Room is in superb condition.
 The equipment has either been overhauled or renewed.
-New equipment includes: 2 “FCI” water makers (1800 gallons/day each), 6 Cruisair air-conditioning compressors with Smart random selector on demand, Head Hunter toilet system, 2 x 170KW Tritex generator, on demand fresh water pumps, air compressor for engine starting system.
+New equipment includes: 2 “HEM” water makers (6 Tonnes/day each), 6 Dometic air-conditioning compressors with Smart random selector on demand, Head Hunter toilet system, 2 x 170KW Tritex generator, on demand fresh water pumps, air compressor for engine starting system.
 The work shop has a lathe, bench drill, grinder, work bench and vice, 2 hot water tanks, plenty of tools and is air-conditioned.
 The entire area is a show piece.

 A new dive locker was constructed in October 2012 in the port aft Lazarette with the installation of a new dive compressor, racks to stow dive bottles, BCDs and dive equipment.
 There is also a new rack to stow fishing rods and reels.

 2015 upgrade and improvements.
-All aft guest cabins have been rebuilt on a floating fully insulated manner significantly reducing noise levels whilst cruising.
+All aft guest cabins have been rebuilt on a floating fully insulated manner significantly reducing noise levels whilst cruising and refitted with Jim Thomson fabric in all cabins in 2020.
 Radio equipment was been upgraded to operate the yacht commercially.
 New pipework fitted in engine room.
 New stainless steel fuel polishers fitted.
 Aircon compressors overhauled.
 Water makers overhauled.
 Top sides repainted December 2015.
 New Gym equipment and toys.